Do nonprofits need to do 1099s?

 Yes!
 Nonprofits must file 1099s, just like any other organization.
 Kind of like a W-2, a 1099 is how you notify an employee of how much money they made, a 1099 is a tax form that lets people know of their other sources of income, such as contractor income.

-There are many different types of 1099 forms.
+So what are the IRS rules for a nonprofit organization filing a 1099?
+Let’s start with the forms themselves since there are many different types of 1099 forms.
 These variants are based on the income source, but here are some of the more common ones:

 The 1099-MISC is probably the most relevant one for your organization.
 Nonprofits will need to fill out a form 1099-MISC for persons, vendors, subcontractors, independent contractors, and others if $600 or more per year is paid in the following circumstances: